datavane/datavines-website/docs/development/2-environment-preparation.md

 ### Database

-The DataVines's metadata is stored in relational database.
+The Datavines's metadata is stored in relational database.
 Currently supported MySQL and Postgresql.
 We use MySQL as an example.
-Start the database and create a new database named datavines as DataVines metabase
+Start the database and create a new database named datavines as Datavines metabase

 After creating the new database, run the sql file under`script/sql/datavines-mysql.sql` to complete the database initialization

-## Start DataVinesServer
+## Start DatavinesServer

-Following steps will guide how to start the DataVinesServer
+Following steps will guide how to start the DatavinesServer

 ### Prepare